maxdcmn/llama3-peft/README.md

 # Llama 3 PEFT

 This repo contains a parameter efficient fine-tuning pipeline for Llama 3.
 The goal is to understand fine-tuning on limited GPU resources.

+The code is built on top of the [Modal Labs LLM Finetuning guide](https://github.com/modal-labs/llm-finetuning).